Code-Institute-Submissions/ShoeShine/README.md

 #### Typography
 - I have used 'Lato' for the main text throughout the website and also the navbar, I have gone with this font as it is clean, sleek and easy to read.
-- I have used 'Krona One' for the main logo, and some headings including the faq questions, I have chosen this font as it stands out well and catches the users eye.
+- I have used 'Krona One' for the main logo, and some headings including the 'faq' page questions.
+I have chosen this font as it stands out well and catches the users eye.

 ### Wireframes